hjunaid/mimir/mimir/trunk/README.txt

     (http://www.h2database.com/)
   - measurements: specialised SAH providing advanced support for Measurement annotations
-  - ordi: *deprecated* generic SAH implementation using OWLIM via ORDI.
-  - sesame: generic SAH implementation using OWLIM via Sesame.
   - sparql: SAH implementation that uses semantic queries against a SPARQL end-point to filter the results of standard Mímir queries.
 - mimir-test: Unit tests for mimir-core and mimir plugins.
-- mimir-demo (automatically generated using Apache Ant): a very simple Grails application demonstrating the use of the Mímir Grails plugin to create a fully-working web application.
 - mimir-cloud: the Grails application used for the Mímir installs on http://GATECloud.net.
 Unlike mimir-demo, this is a fully-fledged application, which includes support for security.
 In most cases, if you need a simple way